Aavi Kumar: Production

 Choreographer Chinni Prakash recommended that the team sign on Kanika Tiwari for the lead role, after she had made her acting debut in the Hindi film, Agneepath (2012) as Hrithik Roshan's sister.
 Vijay Antony was signed on as music composer, and suggested the title for the film.
 His busy schedules meant that Srikanth Deva was later brought in to finish the film's score and soundtrack.
 Shooting for the film began in Malaysia during December 2012, with a first loom poster released on the day.
 The film progressed throughout April 2013, with Udhaya balancing his shoot alongside his commitments as an actor in his brother's film, Thalaivaa (2013).
 The team shot in Malaysia for 45 days, before returning to Chennai finish portions.

-The film struggled to find a distributor and initially, the makers considered giving the film to Cheran's newly launched C2H network to provide a straight-to-DVD release, but eventually opted against doing so.

 Soundtrack

 The music composed by Vijay Antony and Srikanth Deva.

 Release

 The film opened in July 2015 to mixed reviews from critics.
 A reviewer from the Deccan Chronicle noted "the plot is new and interesting", while the "film had all the potential to turn out to be an engaging thriller, had the director infused some twists and turns instead of narrating it flat".
-Likewise, the critic from the Times of India noted "in the right hands, this could have been an engaging mystery that thrilled us with every revelation", but "what we get is a tonally deaf film which goes about narrating the plot points in a bland and clichéd fashion".
-A further reviewer from Nowrunning.com suggested that "Aavikumar is a wannabe horror comedy film which is neither frightening nor entertaining".
+Likewise, the critic from the The Times of India noted "in the right hands, this could have been an engaging mystery that thrilled us with every revelation", but "what we get is a tonally deaf film which goes about narrating the plot points in a bland and clichéd fashion".